srajma/xatra/README.md

 Example demonstrating pyplot-style interface for Xatra.

-This example shows how to use xatra.Flag(), xatra.River(), etc. directly without explicitly creating a FlagMap object, similar to how matplotlib.pyplot works.
+This example shows how to use xatra.Flag(), xatra.River(), etc. directly without explicitly creating a Map object, similar to how matplotlib.pyplot works.
 """